southeo/C3G_Search_Project/README.md

 ### Regular search Parameters
 Regular searches match the string in the query file to the metadata associated with each IHEC ID.
 All associated instances will be flagged as matches.

-- ihec_id (Note: a different version will not be considered a match)
+- ihec_id (Note: if no version is specified, the latest on disc will be provided)
 - project
 - age_min
 - age_max